midnqp/nodejs/readme.md

 - HTTP `node:http`
 - Crypto `node:crypto`

-## Important third-party modules
+## Important third-party packages
-- Express: Overwhelmingly popular and the default approach to build a web server.
+- Express.
+Overwhelmingly popular and the default approach to build a web server.
-- Lodash: Highest downloads in all of the Node.js ecosystem
+- Lodash.
+Highest downloads in all of the Node.js ecosystem
-- Sequelize: ORM abstraction over the database, to not write raw SQL and get hacked.
+- Sequelize.
+ORM abstraction over the database, to not write raw SQL and get hacked.
 3nd in popularity as an ORM.
-- TypeORM, Prisma: the most popular ORM in all of the Node.js ecosystem.
+- TypeORM and Prisma.
+The most popular ORM in all of the Node.js ecosystem.
 No other ORM has more downloads and popularity than them.
-- Pino, Winston: Cleaner, more structured logging for production environments.
+- Pino and Winston.
+Cleaner, more structured logging for production environments.
 Quintessential!
-- Fastify: Optional.
+- Fastify.
 Alternative to Express.
 Developed by one of the creators of Node.js itself!

+## Important Node.js backend frameworks
+- Nest.
+A really great Express-based backend framework with the perfect architecture.
+- Next.
+Fullstack framework with Node.js and React.
+- Koa and Fastify.
+Provides many relevant packages alongside.

+## JavaScript
+JavaScript is an interpreted, dynamically-typed, weakly-typed, multi-paradigm, garbage-collected, single-threaded programming language, often used for developing client-side web applications.

+Adding features such as asynchronous filesystem access, native HTTP/QUIC support, cryptography, streams, buffers, etc are what results in a separate runtime named Node.js.
+Their syntax has no difference.

+Each browser such as Chrome, Edge, Safari, Firefox implements their own JavaScript engine such as V8, Chakra, Webkit, Spidermonkey following the [ECMA-262](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) specification.
+However this results in differences among implementations for instance Chakra has a multi-threaded event loop 🤯.

+Note that despite JavaScript being asserted as an "interpreted" language, in truth, it is compiled through various approaches such as JIT on the fly right before executing it - making an impression of an interpreted language.

+- *Code* is a set of special instructions to tell the computer what tasks to perform.
+- *Syntax* are the rules of valid format and combinations of instructions.
+- A *statement* is a group of expressions and operators that performs a specific task.
+- Statements are made up of one or more *expressions*.
+In ECMA and MDN docs, expressions are often coupled with operators in the same section.
+Clearly because most expressions are made of operators.
+- A *variable* is a container to hold a type and a value.
+- Based on various aspects of a variable, languages are divided into the following.
+  - *Strongly typed*, meaning the compiler will not allow operations between variables.
+  - *Weakly typed*, meaning the compiler will allow and may automatically do type coercion.
+  - *Statically typed*, meaning variable types are explicitly mentioned during declaration at compile-time and will not change at runtime.
+  - *Dynamically typed*, meaning a variable can be assigned new values of different types at runtime.

+## TypeScript
+TypeScript is a strongly-typed language with optional static-typing.

+## Node.js vs Deno
+Announced in 2018.
+The creator of Node.js and Deno is the same person, Ryan Dahl.
+He built Deno out of the regret of the decisions he made which building Node.js.
+Deno tries to fix Node.js mistakes and provides a new approach to security and application development.

+## Node.js vs Bun
+Bun is a more recent competitor of Node.js which gained traction around <month-of-release>.
+Sumner built this.

+## Changelog of important features across releases
+- Node.js 18 LTS
+  - Top-level await
+  - `fetch()`
+- Node.js 20 LTS
+  - Set default packaging format to ESM or CommonJS.

 ## Implementation of design patterns
+Design patterns are general, reusable solutions to commonly-occuring problems.

+Effective software design requires considering issues that may not become visible until later in the implementation.

 ### Creational patterns
+These design patterns are about class and/or object instantiation.

 ##### Singleton
+A class of which only a single instance can exist.

 The traditional implementation is as follows.
 ```ts
 class DbConn {